On this page7

 The interpretation stays consistent.
 Stick 11 means the same thing for career guidance whether drawn digitally or physically.
 What changes is the context you bring to reading it.

 Take stick 11 for career questions.
-The classical poem talks about "clouds clearing to reveal the moon."
+The classical poem talks about "willows along an embankment, swallows passing through (the actual #11 verse, referencing Emperor Wen of Han admiring the willows)."
 In person, a temple interpreter might relate this to your specific job situation.
 Online, that connection-making becomes your responsibility.

 Free vs Paid Reading: What's the Difference